Adolis García

-José Adolis García Arrieta, nicknamed "El Bombi", (born March 2, 1993) is a Cuban-born professional baseball outfielder for the Texas Rangers of Major League Baseball (MLB).
-He previously played in MLB for the St. Louis Cardinals, in Nippon Professional Baseball (NPB) for the Yomiuri Giants, and in the Cuban National Series for Tigres de Ciego de Ávila.
+José Adolis García Arrieta, nicknamed "El Bombi", (born March 2, 1993) is a Cuban-born professional baseball outfielder for the Philadelphia Phillies of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals and Texas Rangers, in Nippon Professional Baseball (NPB) for the Yomiuri Giants, and in the Cuban National Series for Tigres de Ciego de Ávila.
 García was an MLB All-Star in 2021 and 2023.
 García won the 2023 World Series with the Rangers, winning ALCS MVP and setting the single post-season record by recording 22 RBI throughout their championship run.

 Career

 Cuban career

 García played for Tigres de Ciego de Ávila of the Cuban National Series from 2011 into 2016.
 He was voted Most Valuable Player for the 2015–16 Cuban National Series, in a season where he slashed .294/.371/.520 in the first half, and .315/.395/.517 in the second half.

 Yomiuri Giants

 On April 20, 2016, García signed with the Yomiuri Giants of Nippon Professional Baseball, and that season he batted .220/.258/.373 for them.
 García played for the Cuban national team at the 2015 Pan American Games.